galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 {: .tip}

 > <tip-title>Open file formats to foster reuse</tip-title>
-> - For other people to reuse the materials they should be made available using open file formats
+> - For other people to reuse the materials they should be made available using open file formats.
 > - GTN promotes the use of the MD open file format for the main learning content empowered with open scientific notebooks and workflows.
 > - If you use close file formats then you MUST clearly state the tools that have been used in more details.
 {: .tip}